CSAILVision/gandissect/TUTORIAL.md

 This will set up python 3.6, pytorch 1.1, torchvision 0.3, and cuda 9,
 jupyter, and several other libraries that are used in gandissect.

-Then within the `notebooks` directory:
+Then switch to the `notebooks` directory and start jupyter:

 ```
 cd notebooks
 jupyter notebook &